sanity-io/sanity-template-nextjs-clean/README.md

 Use this command to deploy your Studio.
 If you’ve set a `SANITY_STUDIO_STUDIO_HOST` in `.env.production`, your Studio will deploy to `<SANITY_STUDIO_STUDIO_HOST>.sanity.studio` _if the subdomain is available_.
 Otherwise you'll be prompted to enter a Studio Hostname.

-> Optionally, you have the freedom to host your Studiowith the provider of your choice.
+> Optionally, you have the freedom to host your Studio with the provider of your choice.
 [Learn more](https://www.sanity.io/docs/deployment) about hosting you Sanity Studio.

 ```shell
 npx sanity deploy